 In this volume, we have concluded the discussion of the first theme, the transcendental criticism of philosophy.
-We are left with the task of applying this $\delta\pi\delta\delta\delta\epsilon\delta\iota\varsigma$ to the four remaining themata.
+We are left with the task of applying this $\delta n \delta \partial v \delta v$ to the four remaining themata.
 But the fifth, that of philosophical anthropology, will be treated separately in our new trilogy Reformation and Scholasticism in Philosophy, especially in the third volume.